 Prominent position in the market square, the hotel has central bar counters to serve the open plan front bar, seating to the right and a rear bar, mainly used for dining - pie and pint special on Thursdays.
 Two handpulls serving local ales and a third with a national brand - also two keykeg taps.
 Comfortable rooms, popular with walkers and railway enthusiasts.

 4 Market Street

 Old Cumbrian freehouse just off the town centre that is rightly famous far and wide for the warmth of its welcome.
 Committed to serving a good selection of well-kept local beers with an occasional visitor showcased from further afield.
-Popular with friendly local drinkers rather the diners, the U-shaped bar serves two distinct areas.
+Popular with friendly local drinkers rather than diners, the U-shaped bar serves two distinct areas.
 Regular live music plus weekly quiz and open mic nights as advertised on social media.
 Premium spirits and gin bar.
 Dogs and muddy boots welcome.